PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Security.Azure.md

 - `Task<string> GetKeyVaultAccessTokenAsync(string authority, string resource, string scope, bool developerMode = false)`
 - `Task<string> TryGetKeyVaultAccessTokenAsync(string authority, string resource, string scope, bool developerMode = false)`

-> NOTE: None of the methods require any client identifier or client secret because the Azure Service Token is supposed to determine that automatically (or else fail).
+> None of the methods require any client identifier or client secret because the Azure Service Token is supposed to determine that automatically (or else fail).
 If developer mode is on, then the credentials set in Visual Studio will be used.

 ## Configuration Secrets (AzureKeyVaultSecretsStorageConfigurationExtensions)